By using this site, you agree to the Privacy Policy and Terms of Use.

 • Pronounce the judgment in open court.

-• State the specific offense for which the accused is convicted.
+• The State of specific offenses for which the accused is convicted.

 • Declare the sentence imposed.